-The Finance Act 2015 enacted a 1% reduction in the main UK corporation tax rate to 19% with effect from 1 April 2017 with a further reduction to 17% with effect from 1 April 2020.
-As this change in the rate was substantively enacted prior to 30 November 2017, it has been reflected in the deferred tax asset in these financial statements.
+Finance (No 2) Act 2015 enacted an 8% surcharge on banking companies, so far as profits exceeded the surcharge allowance of £25 million, applying to profits with effect from 1 January 2016.
+Finance Act 2016 enacted a reduction in the main UK corporation tax rate to 17% with effect from 1 April 2020.
+As these changes in tax rates were substantively enacted prior to 30 November 2018, they have been reflected in the deferred tax asset in these financial statements, but do not impact the current tax charge for the period given the level of profits.